 First stop today is Chattanooga, home of the Chattanooga Choo Choo.
-Then, enter the “Peach State” of Georgia and continue through Chattahoochee National Forest to the fast-growing metropolis of Atlanta, former home and burial place of civil rights leader, Martin Luther King Jr. After an included sightseeing tour of the city, the rest of the day is yours to explore or relax.
+Then, enter the “Peach State” of Georgia and continue through Chattahoochee National Forest to the fast-growing metropolis of Atlanta, former home and burial place of civil rights leader, Martin Luther King Jr. Visit the grave and eternal flame dedicated to preserving his legacy.
+After a brief orientation tour, the rest of the day is yours to explore further or relax.

-A day at leisure to explore.
-Shop on cobblestoned River Street or stroll among the many squares surrounded by elegant homes and majestic gardens.
-Don’t miss the impressive Ships of the Sea Maritime Museum, where you can learn about Savannah’s important role in maritime history.
+A day at leisure.
+Shop on cobblestoned River Street or stroll among the many squares surrounded by elegant homes and gardens.
+Don’t miss the impressive Ships of the Sea Maritime Museum to learn about Savannah’s important role in maritime history.
 (CB)

 Day 11Savannah–St. Augustine–Orlando